beautyTruth/07-josePy-Milestone-1/README.md

 You are currently studying in one-hour-and-five-minute intervals with breaks of varying time between each session.
 If you were in the middle of something when the timer went off, you continued until a reasonable conclusion.
 As of this writing, you had been able to sleep for seven consecutive days and have been free of panic attacks during that time.
 This is a record since 2008.
 Additionally, you had not drank alcohol for more than three months after spending a night out celebrating a cousin's birthday.
 That was a single blip in what had been three years completely sober.

 This README.md writing is chewing up time in my 1:05.00, so I am going to end here.
 But these journals are good for a lot of reasons and allow me to reflect on what it is exactly that I am doing.

+Update from July 27, 2023: I'm raring to go after an eighth successive night of sleep and an eighth morning walk of an hour or greater.
+I'm building a tic tac toe game today.